 State law requires a student in kindergarten-grade 2 to attend any assigned accelerated reading instruction program.
 Parents will be notified in writing if their child is assigned to an accelerated reading instruction program based on a diagnostic reading instrument.

-A student will be required to attend any assigned accelerated instruction program, which may occur before or after school or during the summer, if the student does not meet the passing standards on the state assessment for his or her grade level and/or applicable subject area.
+A student will be required to attend any assigned accelerated instruction program before or after school or during the summer if the student does not meet the passing standards on an applicable subject area state assessment.